 - 1 egg

-Mix the soaked fruit and sugar and spice mixture well add flour and stir in well with large spoon
+- Mix the soaked fruit mixture well, add flour and stir in well with large spoon.

-Turn into the greased or lined tin and add coins/rings or other wrapped items (use Parchment Paper) into the mixture if desired at this stage.
+- Turn into the prepared tin and, if using, add the traditional coins/rings/other wrapped items (use parchment paper) into the mixture if desired at this stage.
 Beware of adding items with young children as they may be a possible choking hazard.